New York City and North New Jersey

 The 6th Avenue Trunk Line of the New York City Subway is a metro trunk line on a North-South alignment.
 It is served by four services.

-The B (6 Av Express) runs from 145 St in northern Manhattan to Brighton Beach in Brooklyn along Central Park West, 6th Avenue and the Brighton Beach Line, serving 27 stations outside of rush hours.
-During rush hours it also serves stations on Grand Concourse, running up to Bedford Park Blvd.
+The B (6 Av Express) runs from 145 St in northern Manhattan to Brighton Beach in Brooklyn along Central Park West, 6th Avenue and the Brighton Beach Line, serving 37 stations.
+During rush hours (and every other train on weekdays midday) it serves stations past 145th St on Grand Concourse, running up to Bedford Park Blvd.
 It makes local stops in Brooklyn and along Central Park West, and makes express stops along 6th Avenue and the Brighton Beach Line.
 It only runs on weekdays.

 The D (6 Av Express) runs from Norwood - 205 St in the Bronx to Coney Island in Brooklyn along Grand Concourse in the Bronx, Central Park West and 6th Avenue in Manhattan, and the 4th Avenue and West End Lines in Brooklyn, serving 36 stations.
 It runs express along its entire length, though it makes local stops on Grand Concourse outside of rush hours when it serves as a peak-direction express.